rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

 ### Conclusion

-Horizontal Pod Autoscaling is a great way to automate the number of pod you have deployed for maximum efficency.
-You can use it to accomodate deployment scale to real service load and to meet service level agreements.
+Horizontal Pod Autoscaling is a great way to automate the number of pod you have deployed for maximum efficiency.
+You can use it to accommodate deployment scale to real service load and to meet service level agreements.

 By adjusting the `horizontal-pod-autoscaler-downscale-delay` and `horizontal-pod-autoscaler-upscale-delay` flag values, you can adjust the time needed before kube-controller scales your pods up or down.